secretstartups/handbook/total-rewards/benefits/general-and-entity-benefits/growth-and-development/index.html.md

 ### How to Apply For Growth and Development Benefits

+**For all Growth and Development Benefit applications**
+1. Applying team members must have a [career development conversation](/handbook/people-group/learning-and-development/career-development/#what-is-career-development) with their manager to discuss the learning opportunity.
+It's important to discuss timing, team member capacity, and application timeline for both the program and benefit processing.
+This conversation should allow time for both the team member to apply for program/benefit and the manager to ensure team budget capacity.
+1. Following the discussion, managers must send the following email to the applying team member to be uploaded along with their G&D benefit application: `I approve [team member name]'s application for the GitLab Growth and Development benefit for participation in the [course name/learning opportunity details]`
+1. After this email is recieved, the applying team member must download this email and upload it to their Employee Uploads folder in the Documents tab of their BambooHR profile.
+1. Once uploaded, complete the following application form depending on the cost of the learning opportunity:

-**For Growth & Development Benefits that cost under $1,000 USD** We encourage you to seek verbal approval from your manager before you sign up to anything.
-If the cost is $1,000 USD or less, please fill out the [Growth & Development Benefit Form (Under $1,000)](https://forms.gle/ZLH2KtEqxBtW1Bja6) and submit your expenses via [Expensify](https://about.gitlab.com/handbook/finance/expenses/#expense-reimbursement).
-If the cost is $0, and there are no associated expenses, for example a free virtual conference, you do not need to fill out the form.
+**For Growth & Development Benefits that cost under $1,000 USD** If the cost is $1,000 USD or less, please fill out the [Growth & Development Benefit Form (Under $1,000)](https://forms.gle/ZLH2KtEqxBtW1Bja6) and submit your expenses via [Expensify](https://about.gitlab.com/handbook/finance/expenses/#expense-reimbursement).

-**For Growth & Development Benefits that cost over $1,000 USD** Once your manager has verbally approved your plan, please fill out the [Growth & Development Benefit Form (Over $1,000 USD)](https://docs.google.com/forms/d/e/1FAIpQLScoql6Yr-r8j_XjUjJNnJRzgf2rOsOE-gXpydn6r1INLqEfKw/viewform) at least 30 days before the commencement date.
+**For Growth & Development Benefits that cost over $1,000 USD** If the cost is greater than $1,000 USD, please fill out the [Growth & Development Benefit Form (Over $1,000 USD)](https://docs.google.com/forms/d/e/1FAIpQLScoql6Yr-r8j_XjUjJNnJRzgf2rOsOE-gXpydn6r1INLqEfKw/viewform) at least 30 days before the commencement date.
 Total Rewards or Learning & Development will stage a Growth & Development Agreement for you and obtain signatures from the approvers per the table below.
 If the education provider does not allow for tuition/payment deferment and this would cause financial strain, you can request to receive 50% of the reimbursement up front and the other 50% upon successful completion of the course/program (this option is available for reimbursements above $1,000 USD only as it is processed via payroll).

 #### Reimbursement
 Reimbursements above $1,000 USD will be paid via payroll in the following pay cycle after you have completed the program and meet any extra eligibility requirements stated in the table below.
 For Your 4th Trimester Coaching, GitLab will pay the provider directly.